bin123apple/Fortran2Cpp/README.md

 You can modify things like
 * the model that you want to test: defined between line 9 and line 14.
-* the file path where you want to store your results: deflined in line 59, default is log.txt .
+* the file path where you want to store your results: defined in line 59, default is log.txt .

 Run:
 ```